Virtualization-projects/ee-workshop/README.md

 	For instance if you see `<dtr hostname>` you would actually type something like `ip172-18-0-7-b70lttfic4qg008cvm90.direct.ee-workshop.play-with-docker.com`

-- When you see the Linux penguin all the following instructions should be completed in your Linux console
+- Wherever n you see the Linux logo, all the following instructions should be completed in your Linux console

 	![](./images/linux75.png)

-- When you see the Windows flag all the subsequent instructions should be completed in your Windows console.
-You can skip these sections if you have a Linux only environment.
+- Wherever you see the Windows logo, all the subsequent instructions should be completed in your Windows console.
+These sections can be skipped if you are working with a Linux environment only.

     ![](./images/windows75.png)

 ## <a name="intro1"></a>Introduction
 Docker Enterprise provides an integrated, tested and certified platform for apps running on enterprise Linux or Windows operating systems and cloud providers.
 Docker Enterprise is tightly integrated to the the underlying infrastructure to provide a native, easy to install experience and an optimized Docker environment.
 Docker Certified Infrastructure, Containers and Plugins are exclusively available for Docker Enterprise with cooperative support from Docker and the Certified Technology Partners.

-### <a name="intro2"></a>Overview of Orchestration
+#### <a name="intro2"></a>Overview of Orchestration
 While it is easy to run an application in isolation on a single machine, orchestration allows you to coordinate multiple machines to manage an application, with features like replication, encryption, load-balancing, service discovery and more.
 If you've read anything about Docker, you have probably heard of Kubernetes and Docker Swarm mode.
 Docker Enterprise allows you to use either Docker Swarm mode or Kubernetes for orchestration.

 Both Docker Swarm mode and Kubernetes are declarative: you declare your cluster's desired state, and applications you want to run and where, networks, and resources they can use.
 Docker Enterprise simplifies this by taking common concepts and moving them to the a shared resource.